syncfusion-content/maui-docs/MAUI/ListView/mvvm.md

 ### Binding SelectedItem

-`SfListView` support to select the items through binding the [SelectedItem](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.SfListView.html#Syncfusion_Maui_ListView_SfListView_SelectedItem) property from view model by implementing the `INotifyPropertyChanged` interface that gives the call back notification to UI.
+`SfListView` supports selecting the items by binding the [SelectedItem](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.SfListView.html#Syncfusion_Maui_ListView_SfListView_SelectedItem) property from the ViewModel by implementing the `INotifyPropertyChanged` interface, which gives the call back notification to the UI.

 {% tabs %}
 {% highlight xaml %}